asselapathirana/djangocms3/README.md

 -  This will REPLACE the remote database

- \# As postgres locally run the following

- pg_dump localdbname > /tmp/sql.sql

- \# As postgres on remote server run
+ \# activate the lcoal virtualenv and make sure the postactivate script is sourced.

+ ./manage.py dumpdata > /tmp/out.json

- \# then copy the /tmp/sql.sql to remote /tmp/sql.sql
+ \# copy /tmp/out.json to the remote server.
+Then on the remote

- psql remotedbname < /tmp/sql.sql
+ \# sudo to the user (owner) of the app.
+ \# make sure virtualenv is loaded and postactivate scrip is sourced.

+ ./manage.py loaddata /tmp/out.json

+ \# reload the page on the browser.